ad-freiburg/elevant/README.md

-# Entity Linking Evaluation & Analysis Tool
+# ELEVANT: Entity Linking Evaluation & Analysis Tool

+ELEVANT is a tool that helps you evaluate, analyse and compare entity linking systems in detail.
+You can explore a demo instance of the ELEVANT web app [here](https://elevant.cs.uni-freiburg.de/).

 ## Docker Instructions
-Get the code, and build and start the container:
+Get the code, and build and start the docker container:

     git clone https://github.com/ad-freiburg/elevant.git .
     docker build -t elevant .